Cray-HPE/docs-csm/operations/iuf/workflows/preparation.md

-# Prepare for the install or upgrade
+# Prepare for the Install or Upgrade

 This section defines environment variables and directory content that is used throughout the workflow.